mgamio/blog/_posts/2020-05-12-tree-data-structure-binary-search-tree.markdown

 **Solution**:

-We create a Product Class.
+We create a Product Class which will be the data contained in a Node.

 {% highlight ruby %}
 public class Product {